 The officers of the Society consist of the President, who holds office for two years, followed by a further one year if re-elected, the Secretary, Treasurer, Meetings secretary, International Secretary, Webmaster, Membership Secretary, Education Committee Chair and Clinical Standards Committee Chair who hold office for three years followed by up to three further one year terms if re-elected.
+In 2021 the post of President-Elect was created to smooth the transition from one President to the next.
 The officers of the society constitute the council of management of the society.
 Further members of the society may be co-opted to serve on council as required.

 The society offers two forms of membership - Corporate Members have voting rights, Subscribers pay a small annual fee for access to the facilities of the website and rights of attendance at scientific meetings.
 Applications for membership may be made directly on the website (link in left menu).

 Election of Members (Corporate Members) is at the Annual General Meeting of the Society and is subject to the following conditions:

 - The application must be accompanied by the recommendations of not less than two members, each of whom must have personal knowledge of the applicant.

 - Applicants must be graduates of a recognised University or members of a recognised learned professional body or have had such experience of electroencephalography or allied subjects as to entitle them, in the opinion of the Council, to admission to the Society.

 - Unless registered with the General Medical Council as specialists in, or hold top grade clinical scientist posts in clinical neurophysiology, or otherwise decided by the Council, applicants must have read a paper at one of the Society's scientific meetings.